 Manual Offset Tracking

-The manual tracking strategy lets the developer in charge of storing offsets whenever they want, not only after a given number of messages has been received and supposedly processed, like automatic tracking does.
+The manual tracking strategy gives the developer control of storing offsets whenever they want, not only after a given number of messages has been received and supposedly processed, like automatic tracking does.

 The following snippet shows how to enable manual tracking and how to store the offset at some point: